-For the lemon sour cream cake layer, here’s what you’ll need:
+For the lemon sour cream cake layer in this easy coffee cake recipe, here's what you'll need:

 - granulated sugar - just enough to sweeten this lemon cake and balance out the tartness of the lemon.

 - lemon zest - I love to press the zest into the sugar to bring out the lemony oils.